meyresilva/AfricanWomenLit/README.md

 ## Introduction

 In this repository I present some topics on African women's literature, including theoretical framework I relied on to write my doctoral dissertation and peer-reviewed   articles.
 To start doing research on works authored by African women or women from the global south, it is crucial to get familiar with theory.
-However, reading theoretical texts, especially on Gender Studies and Postcolonial Theory often present an almost impenetrable language and might be challenging.
+However, reading theoretical texts, especially on gender studies and postcolonial theory, or African Studies often present an almost impenetrable language and might be challenging.

 Having said that, I will start giving a roadmap for those who want to start doing research.
 First, a critique on colonialist and nationalist discourses, often present in works authored by African women, as you see here,